danielleedottech/danlee-org/_posts/2022-08-22-deploying-jekyll-on-aws-amplify-with-custom-docker-image.md

 ENTRYPOINT [ "bash", "-c" ]
 ```

-Make sure you save the above file in a Dockerfile and replace the git url and folder name that correlates with your project.
+Make sure you save the above file in a Dockerfile and replace the ruby version, git url and folder name that correlates with your project.